iOS Supervised vs Unsupervised: Benefits of Supervising iOS Devices

 In simple words, this means that the admins cannot enforce company policies on unsupervised iPhones.
 An admin can opt for an intuitive MDM tool and push policies and restrictions on iPhones and iPads, but the end-user will continue to have the option to exit, override or even totally erase the policies.

 Imagine this happening to a company-owned Apple device wherein the company data will be under continuous threat because it can be shared or manipulated openly by the device user.
-A user can perform a factory reset on an unsupervised device, which can be used for personal purposes.
+A user can perform factory-reset on an unsupervised device, which can further be used for personal purposes.

-Hence, opting for iOS supervision on company-owned Apple devices is vital.
+Hence, it is tremendously vital to opt for iOS supervision on company-owned Apple devices.

 There are two methods of supervising iOS devices:

 iOS supervision unleashes the core capabilities of a Mobile Device Management solution for an Apple device.
-Without iOS supervision, the device can only be partially managed, making the device vulnerable to all possible threats, including data breaches and device theft.
+Without iOS supervision, the device can be only partially managed, making the device vulnerable to all possible threats including data breach and device theft.

 • The device can be enrolled into an MDM solution before handing it over to the end-user